A Fast Algorithm for the Finite Expression Method in Learning Dynamics on Complex Networks: Conclusion

 \section{Conclusion}

-In this work, we proposed FEX as a novel methodology to learn the dynamics on complex networks.
+In this work, we proposed FEX and its fast algorithm as a novel methodology to learn the dynamics on complex networks.
 FEX has shown its capability to accurately discover physical laws on various synthetic networks, even with noise and low resolution of data.
-Furthermore, we incorporate RBM into our proposed FEX algorithm, which scales up FEX to handle large data when the network size increases significantly.
+Furthermore, we incorporate a stochastic algorithm into our proposed FEX framework, which scales up FEX to handle large data when the network size increases significantly.
 Therefore, we have demonstrated that FEX has the potential to identify real-world dynamics in an interpretable and reliable way.

 There are also questions that remained to be addressed.
 First, throughout our work, we consider only the pairwise interaction dynamics in the physical laws.
 However, it is common for complex systems to exhibit three-point or higher-order couplings among nodes in the network.
 Yet, it is straightforward to adapt such a setting into the FEX methodology, with the extra computational cost of including more binary trees to represent higher-order dynamics.
 Second, dynamics often demonstrate implicit stochasticity in real-world data, which can be described by stochastic differential equations (SDEs)~\cite{deco2009stochastic,genkin2021learning}.
 Lastly, this work focuses on classical dynamics with an explicit form of governing equations.
 However, dynamics are largely unknown or underexplored in most situations.
 Hence, it is interesting to observe how accurately FEX can approximate empirical dynamics and the insights it provides from inferring complex network dynamics.